The-Young-Programmer/Hello-World/README.md

 Hello Guys!

-It your boy "Daniel aka NemoNet aka The Young Programmer" and am New here.
+It your boy "NemoNet aka The Young Programmer" and am New here.
-It all about the Life of a Programmer.
+It all about the Life of a Programmer, also Life of an Hacker.
+Error 404 sleep not found.